 PhD students at Marjon are a team and we have developed lots of ways to support one another.
 See our PhD student profiles to get a flavour of what everyone is studying.

-See PHD student profilesWe have regular informal meetings where staff and fellow PhD students share the latest thinking in research.
+See PHD student profilesWe have regular informal Research Seminars where staff and fellow PhD students share the latest thinking in research.
 Recent topics have included 'Centralising children’s experiences in the research and design of meaningful PESSPA provision and practice', 'Co-production and Public Patient Involvement in my PhD research' and 'What does 'fitness to dive' mean?'.